-- 3 For pleasures I have given my soul, Now, justice, let thy thunders roll!
-Now, vengeance smite, and with a blow, Lay the rebellious ingrate low!

-- 4 Yet Jesus, Jesus! there I'll cling,

-I'll crouch beneath his sheltering wing;

-I'll clasp the cross, and holding there-

-Even me, Oh bliss! his love may spare.
+- 2 O pleasures past what are ye now, But thorns about my bleeding brow?
+Spectres that hover round my brain, And aggravate and mock my pain! - 3 For pleasures I have given my soul, Now, justice, let thy thunders roll!
+Now vengeance smite, and with a blow Lay the rebellious ingrate low! - 4 Yet Jesus, Jesus ! there I'll cling, I'll crouch beneath his sheltering wing; I'll clasp the cross, and holding there- Even me, Oh bliss ! his love may spare.
+HENRY KIRKE WHITE

-FOR ONE WHO HAD LIVED IN SCEPTICISM.
-"My thoughts are not your thoughts, neither are your
+FOR ONE WHO HAS LIVED IN SCEPTICISM.

 - "My thoughts are not your thoughts, neither are your ways my ways, saith the Lord."-Isaiah lv.
-8. - 1 Is this the end of all my schemes?
-My buoyant hopes, and golden dreams, All withered in an hour!
-Within this curtained space confined, Suffering in body, vexed in mind, How futile is their power! - 2 My friends are filled with anxious grief, Their love can yield me no relief; I sigh to see them grieve; The mighty Maker of my frame, That God from whom my spirit came, He only can relieve.
+8. - Is this the end of all my schemes ?
+My buoyant hopes, and golden dreams, All withered in an hour !
+Within this curtained space confined, Suffering in body, vexed in mind, How futile is their power ! - 2 My friends are filled with anxious grief, Their love can yield me no relief; I sigh to see them grieve;